sksoumik/programming_notes/README.md

 ###### 1NF

-1. It should only have single(atomic) valued attributes/columns.
+1. It should only have single valued attributes/columns.
 2. All the columns in a table should have unique names.
+2. Values stored in a column should be of the same domain.

 ###### 2NF

 1. Should be in 1NF.
-2. Single column primary column.
-There should be no partial dependency.
+2. Records should not depend on anything other than a table's primary key.

 ##### 3NF

 1. satisfy 2NF.
-2.

-5.
+5. Has no transitive functional dependencies.

+(A transitive [functional dependency is when changing a non-key column, might cause any of the other non-key columns to change.

 # SQLite Database Creation: Flask

-##

 ```sql
 $ sqlite3 database.db